chamarasanjeewa/croppie-react/README.md

 ### Installing

-Just run all these if you want to actually test out the library if you just want to use it see below
+Run all these if you actually want to test out the library, however if you just want to USE it on your project see below ...
+'How to use'

 ```
 npm install